 At the same time, I was falling behind on getting the book finished.
 I had planned to finish all the chapters by the end of November 2020 when EF Core 5 was due out.
 But I only started the enhanced Book App in August 2020 so with 6 chapters to write I was NOT going to finish the book in November.
 So, the push was on to get things done!
 (In the end I finished writing the book just before Christmas 2020).

-To explain how Clean Code helps we need to talk about the main architecture – the modular monolith goals.
+To explain how Clean Architecture helps we need to talk about the main architecture – the modular monolith goals.
 The modular monolith focuses on features (Kamil Grzybek called them modules).
 One way to work would have one project per feature, but that has some problems.

 - The project would be more complex, as it has everything inside it.